Agents glossary

 Tool

 Tools allow agents to take actions in other systems.
-A tool can be a workflow, a query, or another agent.
+A tool can be a workflow, a query, an MCP server, or another agent.
 An agent can call a tool to fetch data, perform computations, or interact with other parts of the system.

 U